Semilinear clannish algebras arising from surfaces with orbifold points: Indecomposable representations for blocks

 Consider the right $L$-action on $M(C_{w})$ discussed in the first item above.
 As in \cite{BTCB}, for each $i=0,\dots,7$ we identify the left $L$-vector space $b_{i}\otimes V$ with a twisted copy of $L$.
 The $\bldsigma$-semilinear representation $N$ can hence be described as follows.
 For any $\sigma\in\Aut(L)$ we write ${}^{\sigma}E$ to denote the $L$-vector space ${{}^{\sigma}L}\oplus {{}^{\sigma}L}$. \begin{enumerate}[(i)] \item $N_{1}= E$, $N_{2}= {}^{\theta^{\xi-1}}E$ and $N_{3}= {}^{\theta^{\xi}}E\oplus{}^{\theta^{\xi-1}}E$ are considered as $L$-vector spaces. \item $N_{\alpha}\colon N_{2}\to N_{1}$ is the zero map, which is $\theta^{\xi}$-semilinear. \item $N_{\beta}\colon N_{3}\to N_{2}$ is the projection onto the right-hand component, which is $\myid_{L}$-semilinear. \item $N_{\gamma}\colon N_{1}\to N_{3}$ is the canonical embedding into the left-hand component, which is $\theta^{-\xi}$-semilinear. \item $N_{s_{2}}\colon N_{2}\to N_{2}$ is given by multiplication by $v$, which is $\myid_{L}$-semilinear, and $N_{s_{2}}^{2}=u\myid_{N_{2}}$. \begin{itemize} \item Writing $N_{2}={}^{\theta^{\xi-1}}L^{2}=\{(\lambda,\mu)\mid\lambda,\mu\in L\}$, any $\ell\in L$ acts by $\ell(\lambda,\mu)=(\theta^{\xi-1}(\ell)\lambda,\theta^{\xi-1}(\ell)\mu)$. \item The map $N_{s_{2}}$ is defined by the assignment $(\lambda,\mu)\mapsto (\theta^{\xi-1}(u)\mu,\lambda)$, and so $N^{2}_{s_{2}}(\lambda,\mu)=u(\lambda,\mu)$. \item Corresponding to $N_{s_{2}}$ is an anti-diagonal matrix in $M_{2}(L)$ with non-zero entries $1,\theta^{\xi-1}(u)$. \end{itemize} \item $N_{s_{3}}\colon N_{3}\to N_{3}$ is given by swapping the entries, which is $\theta$-semilinear since $\theta^{2}=\myid_{L}$, and $N_{s_{3}}^{2}=\myid_{N_{3}}$. \end{enumerate} The $L$-vector spaces $N_{i}$ and $\sigma_{b}$-semilinear maps $N_{b}$ thus define a $\bldsigma$-semilinear representation $N$ of $\compactQhat$. \end{ex}

 We now recall the main result in \cite{BTCB}.

-\begin{thm} Let $\Lambda$ be a semilinear clannish algebra which is normally-bound, non-singular and of semisimple type.
-Then the modules $M(C_{w})\otimes_{R_{w}} V$ run through a complete set of pairwise non-isomorphic indecomposable $\Lambda$-modules which are finite-dimensional over $K$, where: \begin{enumerate} \item $w$ runs through representatives of distinct equivalence classes of strings and bands; and \item for each fixed string or band $w$, $V$ runs through representatives of distinct isomorphism classes of indecomposable $R_{w}$-modules which are finite-dimensional over $K$. \end{enumerate} \end{thm}
+\begin{thm} The modules $M(C_{w})\otimes_{R_{w}} V$ run through a complete set of pairwise non-isomorphic indecomposable $A$-modules which are finite-dimensional over $K$, where: \begin{enumerate} \item $w$ runs through representatives of distinct equivalence classes of strings and bands; and \item for each fixed string or band $w$, $V$ runs through representatives of distinct isomorphism classes of indecomposable $R_{w}$-modules which are finite-dimensional over $K$. \end{enumerate} \end{thm}

-Hence the classification of finite-dimensional indecomposable modules over a semilinear clannish algebra are parameterised by the finite-dimensional indecomposable modules $V$ over the rings $R_{w}$.
+Hence the classification of finite-dimensional indecomposable modules over a semilinear clannish algebra are parameterised by the finite-dimensional indecomposable $R_{w}$-modules $V$, as $w$ runs through the equivalence classes of strings and bands.

 By the verification of condition (iii) in the proof of Proposition \ref{prop-algebras-are-semilinear-clannish}, if $w$ is a string then the ring $R_{w}$ is simple artinian.
 Otherwise, by Proposition \ref{strings-and-bands-for-building-blocks}, $w$ is a symmetric band.
 In this case, by definition and Remark \ref{remark-nonsemilinear-symmetric-bands}, the finite-dimensional $R_{w}$-modules are well understood.